Forest Therapy Research

 Health Recovery and Maintenance

-Natural views from windows enhance
+Natural views from windows enhance illness recovery time.

 Dr. Roger Ulrich, healthcare building design architect.